naelakh/Practica_1_SO/README.md

 the project solves the problem by:

--Capturing the program output autumatically
+- Capturing the program output autumatically
--Storing the output in a log file
+- Storing the output in a log file
--Processing the data from the log file
+- Processing the data from the log file
--Extracts the **JSON** payload
+- Extracts the **JSON** payload
--Visualises the data as:
+- Visualises the data as:
-  -PNG graph
+  - PNG graph
-  -ACSII graph in the terminal
+  - ACSII graph in the terminal

 the program uses multiple Operating Systems concepts such as:
--Process manigment
+- Process manigment
--Monitoring processes
+- Monitoring processes
--Process termination
+- Process termination
--Log processing
+- Log processing
--Data visualization with **Python**
+- Data visualization with **Python**
--output redirection in **bash**
+- output redirection in **bash**

 ---